Home 9 Serval

 Reproduction and lifespan

-The gestation period of a female lasts from 66 to 77 days and the litters contain one to four kittens.
-They are able to have multiple litters each year.
-Females keep their kittens well hidden.
-Both male and female reach sexual maturity at around two years of age.
-Life expectancy in the wild is 10 years and up to 20 years in captivity.
+A female’s gestation lasts from 66 to 77 days, and the litter contains one to four kittens.
+Females can have multiple litters each year and keep their kittens well hidden.
+Both males and females reach sexual maturity at around two years of age.
+Life expectancy in the wild is ten years, and up to 20 years in captivity.

 Conservation threats

-Habitat loss is a major threat to the serval.
-There numbers have also declined due to poachers, although there has a been a decline in the trading of their skins.
+Habitat loss is a significant threat to the serval.
+Their numbers have also declined due to poachers, although there has been a decline in the trading of their skins.
 Serval body parts are still used for medicine.
-It is illegal to hunt servals in several countries, including Kenya, Congo, Morocco, Nigeria, Rwanda, Algeria, Botswana, Liberia and Mozambique.
+Hunting servals is illegal in several countries, including Kenya, Congo, Morocco, Nigeria, Rwanda, Algeria, Botswana, Liberia, and Mozambique.